ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 FailureDetector - Increase min value of FD_FAIL_P/R to 60 degrees
 ### Antipattern Category
+X
 ### Keyword
 increase
 ### Note
+This commit does not change any performance-related features.
+Documentation changed.

 ## Commit #648
 ### Hash